nirbhayph/spothole/README.md

   * The users can navigate to the add a new report screen either by clicking on the floating action button at the bottom right or from the drawer by pressing the hamburger icon in the app bar.
   * Here, users have the option to start their report by uploading an existing image of a pothole they clicked by browsing through the file system or by clicking a fresh photo using the inbuilt camera.
   * Once users have decided on the method for uploading, the image under consideration is validated by the python based deep learning model placed on the backend server to verify if the image uploaded contains one or more potholes.
-  * If the media file contains one or mpre potholes, the users are presented with an option to share more details about their report.
+  * If the media file contains one or more potholes, the users are presented with an option to share more details about their report.
   * If not, users are presented with a feedback screen for an invalid image and the option to contact support.
   * Assuming that the uploaded image is validated successfully, users are given the option to select a location (either current (presented after seeking permission)) or to enter a custom location.
   * After which users are asked to use a progress indicator to specify how severe the reported pothole(s) is(are) according to them.
-  * Finally they are asked to give more details about their report through a required input text area componenet.
+  * Finally they are asked to give more details about their report through a required input text area component.
   * Once the user has successfully submitted the report, they can now view the same using the My Complaints Screen.

 #### 2. My Complaints